 - A minimum of a bachelor’s degree in a nursing specialization

 - A nursing license for your province or territory

 - 2-3 years of work experience under a board-certified physician

 Let’s explore all the required steps in further detail:

 If you take a look at cosmetic nurse job postings, you’ll notice almost all of them require a nursing degree.

 Depending on the prerequisites for the position, you may need to obtain a registered nurse (RN) or nurse practitioner (NP) license.

-If you’re going to become a registered nurse, you’ll need to spend around two to four years to receive your bachelor’s degree in nursing.
+If you’re going to become one of those registered nurses, you’ll need to spend around two to four years to receive your bachelor’s degree in nursing.